 For parents who want to be proactive they should schedule a baseline test, and be ready with a plan in case your child has a suspected injury.
-The Florida Hospital Sports Concussion Program offers comprehensive testing including memory, reaction time, balance, and other factors before and after an injury occurs.
+The AdventHealth Sports Concussion Program offers comprehensive testing including memory, reaction time, balance, and other factors before and after an injury occurs.
 That way, if a concussion is suspected, the athlete can be re-tested and their scores compared against earlier tests.

 How Certified Athletic Trainers Can Help

 The Mississippi player, Dennis Mitchell, had asked to return to the game, according to press reports.

 In the absence of an expert opinion, it's not uncommon for young athletes to disregard their health risks in favor of helping their team.
 A study in the Journal of Athletic Training found more than half of high school athletes said they would hide a concussion.